hbourget/YAREX/README.md

 - **♻️ Automatic rules updates**: Fetches the latest YARA rules from [YARA Forge](https://github.com/YARAHQ/yara-forge).
 - **📁 Locations**: Specify directories to scan.
 - **🚫 Exclusions**: Select specific file types to exclude from scans to make them more efficient.
-- **🔨 Parameters**: Max file size, rule set to use, multi-threading
+- **🔨 Parameters**: Max file size, rule set to use, compile rules
 - **📊 Reporting**: Generates a CSV report with the findings.
 Rule name / File Path / SHA256 hash
 - **🔍 Extracting**: Extracts the suspected files.

 > All of those features are customizable and/or optional.
+You can use the --extract argument to the command to automatically extract files at the end of the scan without prompting the user.

 ## Installation